 Once some of the initial legwork was complete, I focused more energy on exploring and surveying the property.
 On a typical visit, I’ll pick a specific section or plant community on the property and do a detailed vegetative survey in the area.
 This involves identifying plants in all vegetative strata (ground layer, shrub layer, canopy layer, etc.) and determining their relative cover and abundance.
 I also photograph species of interest (both plants and animals) that I see during my surveys and take GPS points of features ranging from structures and trails to rare or invasive plant species.
 On most occasions I run into wildlife, including a rafter of wary turkeys, abundant deer and a lone coyote who keeps a watchful eye on my movements.

 On my most recent visits, I’ve paid particular attention to areas where management interventions may have the greatest impact.
-For example, in areas where there is a small infestation of a particular invasive plant (leafy spurge, dame’s rocket, etc.), early detection and rapid response can prevent the species from spreading and becoming a property-wide issue.
+For example, in areas where there is a small overgrowth of a particular invasive plant (leafy spurge, dame’s rocket, etc.), early detection and rapid response can prevent the species from spreading and becoming a property-wide issue.
 Using this type of criteria, I am prioritizing management throughout the property and incorporating this information into the NRMP.

 All of the background information, vegetative surveys, and management recommendations will come together to form the overall NRMP for the property.
 I am currently working on developing restoration goals and priorities for the site.
 This includes determining the target plant communities for the site and ascertaining how best to achieve those given historic and current conditions.
 And rest assured, there will be plenty to do in order to restore this large and diverse property.
 There will be invasive species to remove (buckthorn is quite dense in some areas of the property), and we will be converting the farm fields into over 150 acres of native prairie and savanna – no small task.
 In the meantime, I look forward to continuing to work on the NRMP, and to seeing the first steps in the restoration of this special place occur in 2016.